Decentralized Safe Multi-agent Stochastic Optimal Control using Deep FBSDEs and ADMM: Decentralized Approach

 \subsection{Decentralized Problem}

-The key restriction in problem \eqref{eqn:constrained_centralized_HJB} which prevents directly solving it in a distributed manner is the coupling induced by the inter-agent constraints.
-To overcome this issue, let us introduce the \textit{neighborhood} sets $\calN_i, \ i \in \llbracket 1, N \rrbracket$, which contain the neighboring agents of each agent $i$.
+The key restriction in problem \eqref{eqn:constrained_centralized_HJB} which prevents us from directly solving it in a distributed manner is the coupling induced by the inter-agent constraints.
+To overcome this issue, let us introduce the \textit{neighborhood} sets $\calN_i, \ i \in \llbracket 1, N \rrbracket$, which contain the indices of the neighboring agents of each agent $i$.
+For instance, in a 5-agent scenario where agents $2,4,5$ are neighbors of agent 1, its neighborhood set would be $\calN_1 = \{2,4,5\}$.
 We also define the sets $\calP_i = \{ j: i \in \calN_j \}, \ i \in \llbracket 1, N \rrbracket$, where each set $\calP_i$ contains all the agents that have agent $i$ as a neighbor.

 \begin{assumption} Each agent $i \in \llbracket 1, N \rrbracket$ is able to communicate with all agents $j \in \calN_i \cup \calP_i$, and vice versa. \end{assumption}